US appeals judges express support for opponents of abortion pill | Law-Order

 US appeals judges express support for opponents of abortion pill

-The administration of President Joe Biden is defending mifepristone in the face of mounting abortion bans and restrictions enacted by Republican-led states since the U.S. Supreme Court in June overturned the landmark 1973 Roe v.
+The challenge to the drug's availability comes as Republican-led states have enacted an increasing number of abortion bans and restrictions since the U.S. Supreme Court in June overturned its landmark 1973 Roe v.
 Wade decision that had legalized the procedure nationwide.
 Anti-abortion groups and doctors, led by the recently formed Alliance for Hippocratic Medicine, defended Kacsmaryk's order during Wednesday's argument.
-They claimed in their lawsuit last year that mifepristone is unsafe and that the FDA's 2000 approval of it was illegal.
+They claimed in their lawsuit last year that mifepristone is unsafe and that the FDA's approval of it was illegal.

-Sarah Harrington, an attorney for the federal government, was repeatedly interrupted by all three judges when asked to explain why the government thought the doctors lacked standing to sue.
+Harrington was interrupted several times by the judges when asked to explain why the government thought the doctors lacked standing to sue.
 The emergency room doctors said in court filings they were being forced to complete surgical abortions, which was against their conscience, for women who took the pill but failed to complete a medical abortion.

 SAFE AND EFFECTIVE Mifepristone remains available for now, following an emergency order from the U.S. Supreme Court putting Kacsmaryk's order on hold during the appeal.